 |2010||start of tourist tours into the Salle de La Verna.|

 The cave was discovered in 1950 by Georges Lépineux on the last day of this years expedition, so they had to leave it for next year.
 It was located in the middle of the Pierre Saint Martin karst plateau, an area 140km² large and between 1,500m asl and 2,100m asl high.
-They dropped a perpendicular, but the first time the 200m rope were not enough, so they retried and measured 370m.
+They dropped a perpendicular, but the first time the 200m long rope they used was not enough, so they retried with another rope and measured 370m.
 This was the deepest daylight shaft known at this time, and it was named Gouffre Lépineux in honour of its discoverer.
-The cave had made its first world record without a single caver entering it.
+The cave had made its first world record on the day of its discovery without a single caver entering it.

 One of the cavers constructed a new winch for 1952, which weighed 100kg and was rather sturdy.
+It was a pain to bring it to the cave entrance.
 Nevertheless, it failed several times, a general problem with selfmade constructions.
 But at last they entered the cave again and explored new passages.
 When they returned, one of the cavers, Marcel Loubins was lifted up, when the end-loop of the cable broke, and he fell back 30m to the ground.
-He broke many bones and after three days he died in the cave, although one of the covers was a doctor and tried to help him as much as he could.
+He broke many bones and had internal injuries.
+After three days he died inside the cave, although one of the cavers was a doctor and did anything to help him as much as he could.
 It was hard work to get all team members back to the surface, but it was not possible to take the body with them, so they made a temporary grave inside the cave.

 The cave, named Gouffre Lépineux became famous, or probably infamous.
 Newspapers and radio stations reported every dramatic detail.
-But everbody named the just Pierre Saint Martin, and that name stuck.
-Later a chamber inside the cave was named after Salle Lépineux, to compensate him for the loss.
+But everbody named the cave Pierre Saint Martin, after the plateau where it was located, and that name stuck.
+Later a chamber inside the cave was named Salle Lépineux, to compensate Lépineux for the loss.
 So today the cave system is named Pierre Saint Martin, while the original entrance is actually named Gouffre Lépineux on many maps.
 It's really complicated, but at least did the cavers of those times choose dramatic names.
 Todays cavers tend to choose infantile names like Castle of Edam.

 Unfortunately the cave entrance is located right on the Spanish/French border, so there were frequent disputes with the Spanish border patrol.
-At this time the Franco regime ruled in Spain and the borders were rather sensible.
-So in 1954 the Spanish soldiers stopped the exploration but finally allowed to get the body of Marcel Loubins out of the cave.
-They probably imagined that "Spain denies heroic explorer his final rest" would be a poor international headline.
+At this time the fashist Franco regime ruled in Spain and the borders were rather sensible.
+And also the actual location of the border was disputed as both countries considered the area around the entrance as their territory.
+It would have been a lame joke, to quarrel about some square meters of of worthless rocks.
+But in 1954 the Spanish border soldiers stopped the exploration.
+After travels to Spain, attemts to get an official permit and the threat to inform the newspapers about the Spanish harassment, the Spanish government finally allowed to get the body of Marcel Loubins out of the cave.
+They probably imagined that "Spain government denies heroic explorer his final rest" would be a poor international headline.

 The hydroelectric power project was revived by the new owner, the Société Hydro Électrique du Midi (SHEM), in 2006.
 They renovated the tunnel and built steel tubes from the end of the tunnel to the Salle de La Verna, where they now catch the water.
-The power plant was inaugurated in 2008 and produces 4 Megawatt.
+The power plant was inaugurated in 2008 and produces 4 Megawatt since then.
 As a side effect there is now a trail to this chamber, originally intended for the engineers and workers, which is obviously also suitable for cave visitors.
-At first the SHEM allowed only its own personell in what they see as a part of their power plant.
-But the Comité Départemental de Spéléologie des Pyrénées-Atlantiques organized tourist visits which started in 2010.
+At first the SHEM allowed only its own personell in what they see as their power plant.
+But the Comité Départemental de Spéléologie des Pyrénées-Atlantiques convinced them to allow organized tourist visits which started in 2010.